ErrantThinking/errantthinking.github.io/content/origin_of_undeath/index.md

 A gamble of one's own life with the power of the goddess.
 As long as the caster does not take damage, they are blessed and benefit from advantage.
+The cost to cast is a set pool of life force put up as stakes.at the beginning.
+Which is lost upon being hit, but regained if  not hit.

 #### "apologia pro vita sua" : "defense of one's life",